I tried automatic backup of AWS Secrets Manager secrets across accounts

 --region ap-northeast-1

-Note: If the secret doesn't have tags, the Lambda in the backup account might fail.
+Note: If the secret doesn't have tags, the Lambda in the backup account will fail.

-After a few minutes, check Secrets Manager in the backup account.
+After a few minutes, check the Secrets Manager in the backup account.

-If a secret named <ACCOUNT_ID>/ap-northeast-1/test/cross-account-backup has been created, it's successful.
+If you see a secret named <ACCOUNT_ID>/ap-northeast-1/test/cross-account-backup, it was successful.

 Verify Update Behavior

-Let's also check if backups run when the secret is updated.
+Let's also verify that backups run when a secret is updated, not just created.

 Execute the following in the source account: